ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch-hosting.md

 - [ ] Create and test redirect rules.
 - [ ] Create and test reverse-proxy rules.
 - [ ] Verify that asset compression is enabled.
+- [ ] Determine who is responsible for the DNS and what needs to happen and when.
+- [ ] Determine who is responsible from the hosting provider.
+What do they need from us to deliver when and how we want them to?
+- [ ] Determine who is responsible from the client’s IT team.
+Security team?
+What do they need from us to deliver when and how we want them to?